scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch.
 Did trivia tonight though, so bar food it was for that.

+### Day 163

+Soylent for lunch as is the usual, but then ordered pizza for dinner because I forgot to put some bottles in the fridge.

+### Day 164

+Ate leftover pizza today!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/